ADTRAN/gradle-scala-multiversion-plugin/README.rst

 License
 =======

 This project is licensed under the Apache License, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0).
+Copyright 2017, ADTRAN, Inc.

 Contributing
 ============

 Issues and pull requests are welcome if you have bugs/suggestions/improvements!